mkianih/mkianih/README.md

 Here are a few examples of the work I’ve done.
 I’m always working on new projects, so stay tuned!

 - **[Data Science Projects](project3_link)**
-  *Description:* A brief overview of what this project is about.

   ![Technology Used](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=cplusplus&logoColor=white) ![Other Tech](https://img.shields.io/badge/-Tableau-E97627?style=flat-square&logo=tableau&logoColor=white)

 - **[Machine Learning Projects](project1_link)**
-  *Description:* A brief overview of what this project is about.
   ![Technology Used](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white) ![Other Tech](https://img.shields.io/badge/-R-276DC3?style=flat-square&logo=r&logoColor=white)

 - **[Frontend Developement Projects](project2_link)**
-  *Description:* A brief overview of what this project is about.
   ![Technology Used](https://img.shields.io/badge/-MATLAB-0076A8?style=flat-square&logo=mathworks&logoColor=white) ![Other Tech](https://img.shields.io/badge/-Azure-0078D4?style=flat-square&logo=microsoft-azure&logoColor=white)

 - **[Computer Vision Projects](project3_link)**
-  *Description:* A brief overview of what this project is about.
   ![Technology Used](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=cplusplus&logoColor=white) ![Other Tech](https://img.shields.io/badge/-Tableau-E97627?style=flat-square&logo=tableau&logoColor=white)